 The Corporation's business is based in large part on strong client relationships.
-The Corporation has a well-established client base of approximately 1,500 Operators, downstream Operators, suppliers and industrial customers having operations throughout western Canada and in the US.
-The top five clients of the Corporation accounted for approximately 22% of its revenues for the year ended December 31, 2016, with one large independent Operator accounting for approximately 10%.
+The Corporation has a well-established client base of approximately 1,500 Operators, Downstream Operators (as defined below), suppliers and industrial customers having operations throughout western Canada and in the US.
+The top five clients of the Corporation accounted for approximately 28% of its revenues for the year ended December 31, 2017, with one large independent Operator accounting for approximately 12%.
 The Corporation's ability to design and deliver effective oilfield related chemical solutions has historically led to a high retention rate for clients that have recurring needs for the Corporation's services.